mickiedd/carnd_t1p2/writeup_template.md

 Then I prefer to scale the pixels between 0.0 and 1.0, or say normalized the image data so that these data can share a similar distribution, also this step can make these data center on a certain position(say 0.5, 0.5).

+As at last step, I one-hot the labels on train and validation dataset.

 I decided to generate additional data because more data can make the model fit better.

 To add more data to the the data set, I used the following techniques because it's very difficult to collect road sign images with labels.
 And this technique is data augmentation, such as flipping, color shifting, or random cropping.